Ivankerry/Ivankerry/README.md

-## Hi there 👋
+## Hi there

-🎯 Full-stack Developer | 💻 Code Alchemist | 🚀 Passionate Problem Solver
+🎯 Full-stack Developer | 💻 Code Alchemist | 🚀 Passionate Problem Solver mobile developer

 Welcome to my GitHub profile!
 I'm a dedicated software developer who specializes in crafting efficient, scalable, and user-centric web applications.
 I thrive on solving real-world problems with code and am currently exploring ways to integrate AI and sustainability in technology.